tianbaochou/NasUnet/README.md

 - [ ] Parallel compute no-topology related operation in DownSC and UpSC
 - [ ] Optimize multi objective by adding hardware metrics (delay), GPU cost and network parameters
-- [ ] Support multi gpus when update the architecture parameters
+- [x] Support multi gpus when update the architecture parameters (2019/04/28)
 - [ ] Extend search strategy for a flexible backbone network
 - [ ] Merge this work to CNASV ( Search-Train Prototype for Computer Vision [CNASV](https://github.com/tianbaochou/CNASV))

+**Noticing**

+>If you want to use multi-gpus during training phase. you need make sure the batch size can divide into gpus evenly. which (may be pytorch bug!).
+For example, if you have 3 gpus, and the batch size need to be 3, 6, 9 ...
+3*M.

 ## Usage